maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ## Introduction to STACK authoring

-Post-16 mathematics students are required to integrate, with respect to x, functions of the form
+Post-16 mathematics students are required to integrate, with respect to \(x\), functions of the form

-$$
-(px+q)^n
+\( (px+q)^n \)
-$$
-Through a process of Deliberate Practice

-[^Ericsson, K. A., Krampe, R. T. and Tesch-Romer, C. (1993) 'The role of Deliberate Practice in the acquisition of expert performance', Psychological Review 100 (3) pp. 363-406]:

-students are taught how to integrate a function of a function before, finally, being asked to complete a set of questions from the text book:
+Through a process of Deliberate Practice (see notes, below) students are taught how to integrate a function of a function before, finally, being asked to complete a set of questions from the text book:

 /pic here